 This course introduces students to the concepts and intricacies of federal income tax policies.
 Students learn to recognize the major transactions inherent in business and financial transactions.

 Analysis and practical application of corporate financial data as it relates to managerial decision making.
-Particular emphasis is placed on the corporate investment and financing decision, risk management, and the dividend.
+Particular emphasis is placed on the corporate investment and financing decision, risk management, and the dividend decision.

 An examination of the portfolio theory and security analysis involved with both fixed income and equity securities.
 Topics include analysis, pricing, and risk management.